AhmadAthamny/zaretna/README.md

 # Delivery
 * When an order is collected and a final price was set for it, then the order will appear in the delivery window.
 * Delivery window displays all collected orders, and in it we choose an email address.
+(Or multiple email addresses)
 * We can then send an email to the delivery man that contains a table of collected orders with all needed details.
 * Here's an example of an email sent from the program for delivery:
 ![image](https://user-images.githubusercontent.com/36423427/234241462-02f6f5c8-b27e-4947-832c-ea3a1c8f4649.png)